NicholasRasi/FL-Simulator/README.md

 ### Local Data
 The size of the data locally available is generally different among devices.
 While some devices could have a large dataset other may have a smaller one.
-The local data size is modelled with a uniform distribution between [local_data_mean - local_data_var, local_data_mean + local_data_var].
+The local data size is modeled with a uniform distribution between [local_data_mean - local_data_var, local_data_mean + local_data_var].
 The data set size is assumed to be fixed for each device for each round.